Top Gear Winter Olympics: Events

 In a re-run of a film shown during Series 5 Episode 8 of the show, Hammond and May travelled to Lillehammer in 2004 to make use of the 2 km bobsleigh course.
 Their aim was to see if a bobsleigh team aided by Hammond, who would be subject to cornering forces of up to 5G, could beat a Mitsubishi Lancer Evolution rally car, which would be driven by Norwegian Henning Solberg with May as co-driver.
 For the rally car, it would run on a snowy dirt road that had exactly the same length of the course, not only starting and stopping the same places, but also consisting of slippery surfaces and sharp corners.
-While the bobsleigh would be time by the course officials, May would be timing the rally car.
+While the bobsleigh would be timed by the course officials, May would be timing the rally car.
 Despite a close race, the bobsleigh turned in a time of 59.68 at the end, beating the rally car by just over 2 seconds after it came in with a time of 1:02.24.